hughperkins/cltorch/README.md

 ## cltorch-specific features

+The following features are either cltorch-specific, or do not exist in cutorch:
+* apply/map/map2 (in torch, not in cutorch)
+* csub, neg (neither in torch nor cutorch)
+* optimization tools (not in torch or cutorch, I think?)
+* point tensors (irrelevant in torch, not present in cutorch)
+* custom user kernels (irrelevant in torch, not present in cutorch)

 ### apply/map/map2

 `apply`, `map`, `map2` exist in torch, but how to make them work on the GPU?
 Cannot just pass in lua functions, at least not a the moment.